Being active in pregnancy

 In the third trimester, see how you feel.
 As the bump gets bigger it may well get more difficult or uncomfortable.
 Stress incontinence – a slight leaking of urine is very common in the late stages, which is fine but keep in mind running might set this off.
 Some women can run right to the end of their pregnancy and others choose to stop when it feels too difficult.

 You may experience pelvic or lower back pain during pregnancy.
-If this happens, reduce exercise with high impact – like running or skipping – and seek advice from your healthcare professional.
+If this happens, reduce exercise with a high impact on the body and seek advice from your healthcare professional.

 Pushing yourself in pregnancy